-Tribute to Milo Adoner, who died on March 4, 2020
+Tribute to Milo Adoner, deceased on 4 March 2020

 Milo Adoner, survivor of the Holocaust and tireless witness, passed away at the age of 94